korovamode/notes/works/The_Coming_Unrest_by_Korovamode_2026_01_18_revised.md

 Once openings thin, outside options weaken—and a labor-market shock becomes a social and political shock.

 ## 2) Domestic Disruption and Unrest

 The employment shock matters because it does not stay inside the labor market.
-When **missing jobs** becomes **mass unemployment**, the core failure is not only lost income; it is the collapse of credible futures.
+When automation-driven contraction moves from **missing jobs** to **mass unemployment**, the core failure is not only lost income but the loss of credible futures.
 People can endure hardship when they believe there is a path back.
 They destabilize when the path disappears.

 In this context, **domestic** refers to the internal dynamics within any given country—its labor market, institutions, and social order—rather than cross-border spillovers.
 The focus is largely on advanced democracies, but the mechanisms described are general.